Estadio León

 The Estadio León, unofficially known as Nou Camp, is a mid-sized football stadium with a seating capacity of 31,297 built in 1967, and located in the city of León, Guanajuato, in the Bajío region of central Mexico.

 Because of its excellent location and facilities, this stadium hosted matches for the 1970 FIFA World Cup, 1983 FIFA World Youth Championship, and the 1986 FIFA World Cup.
 It also hosted football matches during the 1968 Summer Olympics.
 During those games, it seated 23,609.

-On March 8, 2017, judiciary officials of the city of León determined that ownership of Estadio León is still in fact property of Zermeño Reyes y Héctor González.
+On 8 March 2017, judiciary officials of the city of León determined that ownership of Estadio León is still in fact property of Zermeño Reyes y Héctor González.
 It is unknown if negotiations will begin for Grupo Pachuca to purchase the stadium.
 One possible alternative was the New Estadio León, originally proposed in 2008.

+On 15 July 2021, Grupo Pachuca announced they had reached an agreement to acquire Estadio León.
+It was later revealed that the local government had financed the deal.